MicroWebStacks/content-structure/README.md

 * `.structure/structure.db` : a SQLite database (powered by better-sqlite3) that mirrors the JSON output.
   The database exposes the tables `documents`, `items`, `assets`, `asset_info`, and `blob_store`.
 Each `documents` row now includes the `version_id` of the run that produced it, plus an optional `meta_data` JSON string whenever leftover metadata fields are detected.
   Repeating values are normalised into dedicated tables, while any retained list uses a `*_list` column that stores a JSON string of the related ids.
   Items flatten the AST of every markdown document using a stable `version_id` per run and now embed inline asset references directly as `asset://type/asset_uid` Markdown tokens.
+Complex items with nested formatting retain their AST subtree as a JSON string in the optional `ast` column so recursive rendering data is not lost.
   `assets` rows keep per-run joins between assets and documents without placeholder ids, `asset_info` rows store the asset catalog metadata, and `blob_store` rows capture the blob hash, byte size, storage directory (when persisted to disk), inline payloads for small blobs, and a compression flag (`true`/`false` or `null` when the payload lives on disk).

 ## Example generated output